coordinature/coordinature.github.io/about.md

     - transparent data collection
     - translatable data analysis

 	- We offer a service that helps you coordinate the process of gathering meaningful insights.
 During this process you will make use of tools that help you:
 		- ask critical questions to your targetgroup
    		- understand the process of data gathering and organising
     	- automating the repeating

 2. Why do we do it?
-	- We are driven by the oportunity
+	- We are driven by the oportunity to rethink how information is gathered and communicated in order to:
+    	- improve understanding on relevant societal topics.
+    	- improve coordination between stakeholders

 3. What got us here?
 Omotola and Elise Joined together after working on multiple projects together.